lightray22/andromeda-desktop-clients/README.md

 ### Debug

 Using the `-d int` or `--debug int` option turns on debug.
+Errors are always printed.

-1. Runs the app in the foreground and reports errors
+0. Runs the app in the foreground (if applicable)
-2. Reports all calls to the backend
+1. Reports all calls to the backend
-3. Shows many function calls and extra info (a lot!)
+2. Shows many function calls and extra info (a lot!)
-4. With each print shows the time, thread ID, and object ID
+3. With each print shows the time, thread ID, and object ID

+Use `--debug-filter` to show debug only from the component names given, e.g. `--debug-filter FuseOperations,FuseAdapter`.

 ## Building

 ### Libraries